 An emissions report that shows the impact of the dairy processing facility modeled in SuperPro Designer on GHG emissions was developed.
 (Appendix C – Greenhouse Gas Report 40MM kg May2013.xlsx) This was done by electronically linking the results from the SuperPro Designer Itemized Cost Report (Appendix D) to an Excel spreadsheet which then calculated the greenhouse gases.
 The generated “Dairy Greenhouse Gas Report” must be placed in the same directory where the SuperPro Designer’s “Itemized Cost Report” will be located.
 Care must be taken to verify that no modification has been made to the SuperPro Dairy Processing file such as additional materials or utilities since this can change the location of the linked data in the Itemized Cost Report and give incorrect calculated results in the Greenhouse Gas Report.
 When the simulation is run (‘Solve M&E Balances’ on the Tasks menu) and the Itemized Cost Report generated, the Excel Greenhouse Gas Report will calculate and display the GHG emissions accordingly.

 The breakdown of GHG emissions by sections is calculated based on the utility consumption generated from the model.
-Figure 6 displays the distribution of GHG emissions from the dairy processing facility.
+FIGURE 6 displays the distribution of GHG emissions from the dairy processing facility.
 Utilities from cold storage, using the high value of electrical energy consumption of 13.5 kWh per sq. m per d, contribute the most to total GHG emissions, accounting for 60.2% of total emissions, followed by milk packaging, 14.7% and cleaning-in-place operations, 7.8%.
 Milk pasteurization, homogenization and standardization each account for about 4-6%.
 See Tomasula et al. (2013) for results using the value of 0.840 kWh per sq. m per d (refrigerated warehouse) or using a value of 0.0 kWh per sq. m per d (cold storage-free basis).

 COST ANALYSIS AND ECONOMIC EVALUATION